 Yes, I apologize.
 Werner’s synchronization skirted her mind, and his mirage phased in front of her.
 He pressed a finger to his lips.
 Remain silent.

 A pair of footsteps resounded by the mouth of the alleyway.
 Despite the hammering in her heart, Atienna’s curiosity itched inside of her mind.
 She carefully peered around the trash bin.

 A man with brown hair wearing a pair of square-rimmed glasses stepped in front of the entrance of the alleyway.
 Wtorek Izsak.
 No. Gamma.
-There was a gun that was billowing out smoke in his conductor-gloved hand.
+A gun that was billowing out smoke was gripped in his conductor-gloved hand.
 He stared remorselessly down at Yulia who was now gagging on the ground and then at Kovich who was clutching her body and coughing up blood.

 Atienna’s heart plummeted, the world spinning around her.

 They were not ‘what was important’ to her, but she didn’t want this to happen either.
 This wasn’t the ending that she wanted.
 No…